The World of Orsus

 Hammers of Moradin – a religious sect of warrior priests who fight for justice and truth in the name of their god.

 Moradin’s Hand – an extreme cult of Moradin who follow his word by the letter.
-They’ve use brands mark his hammer symbol on back of their hands.
-Occasionally you’ll see more brand or heat-induced marks along their arms or face.
+They’ve been known to brand themselves with the symbol of Moradin’s Hammer somewhere on their bodies.

-The Convent of Saint Haela – They believe that St Haela is a virginal symbol, and thus those who follow her teachings remain chaste throughout their lives.
+The Convent of Saint Haela – They believe that St Haela is a virginal symbol, and thus those who follow her teachings (women only) remain chaste throughout their lives.

 Cities and major features